 Pope Francis Replaces Conservative Top Theologian

 For the second time in three days, there's been a high-profile exit from the Vatican administration.
-On Saturday, Pope Francis replaced the Catholic Church's top theologian, Cardinal Gerhard Ludwig Müller.
+On Saturday, Pope Francis replaced the Catholic Church's top theologian, Cardinal Gerhard Ludwig Mueller.

-Müller, who was the head of the Congregation for the Doctrine of the Faith, a department responsible for defending Catholic doctrine, was said to be "at odds with the pontiff's vision of a more inclusive Church," Reuters reported.
+Mueller, who was the head of the Congregation for the Doctrine of the Faith, a department responsible for defending Catholic doctrine, was said to be "at odds with the pontiff's vision of a more inclusive Church," Reuters reported.

-The news wire adds that Müller is among several cardinals who have publicly sparred with the pope, citing, "Mueller has criticised parts of a 2016 papal treatise called "Amoris Laetitia" (The Joy of Love), a cornerstone document of Francis' attempt to make the 1.2 billion-member Church more inclusive and less condemning."
+The news wire adds that Mueller is among several cardinals who have publicly sparred with the pope, citing, "Mueller has criticised parts of a 2016 papal treatise called "Amoris Laetitia" (The Joy of Love), a cornerstone document of Francis' attempt to make the 1.2 billion-member Church more inclusive and less condemning."

-The Vatican issued a brief statement that Müller's five-year mandate, which comes to an end on Sunday, would not be renewed.
+The Vatican issued a brief statement that Mueller's five-year mandate, which comes to an end on Sunday, would not be renewed.
 No further details were given.

-"The Holy Father Francis thanked His Eminence Cardinal Gerhard Ludwig Müller at the conclusion of his quinquennial mandate," the statement said.
+"The Holy Father Francis thanked His Eminence Cardinal Gerhard Ludwig Mueller at the conclusion of his quinquennial mandate," the statement said.

-No new position was announced for Müller, 69, who was appointed by former Pope Benedict XVI in 2012 and still has five more years before what's considered the normal retirement age for a bishop.
-Müller was actually the first Vatican official formally confirmed by Pope Francis after his election in 2013.
+No new position was announced for Mueller, 69, who was appointed by former Pope Benedict XVI in 2012 and still has five more years before what's considered the normal retirement age for a bishop.
+Mueller was actually the first Vatican official formally confirmed by Pope Francis after his election in 2013.

-Müller's departure comes on the heels of fellow conservative Cardinal George Pell's, the Vatican economy minister who took a leave of absence Thursday.
-As NPR's Slyvia Poggioli reported, Pell took leave to defend himself after Australian police charged him with multiple "historical" sex crimes.
+Mueller's departure comes on the heels of fellow conservative Cardinal George Pell's, the Vatican economy minister who took a leave of absence Thursday.
+As NPR's Sylvia Poggioli reported, Pell took leave to defend himself after Australian police charged him with multiple "historical" sex crimes.

-According to the Catholic News Service, the announcement of the pope's June 30 decision – the day he met with Müller — was anticipated by both English Rorate Caeli blog and the Italian Corrispondenza Romana blog, which "presented the pope's move as a dismissal of the German cardinal."
+According to the Catholic News Service, the announcement of the pope's June 30 decision – the day he met with Mueller — was anticipated by both English Rorate Caeli blog and the Italian Corrispondenza Romana blog, which "presented the pope's move as a dismissal of the German cardinal."

 The site reports: